 - Express your needs clearly and without anger or resentment — Being able to say what you need without being angry will get you a lot further in any relationship in life.
 The same can be said about resentment.
 Often when we feel like our needs aren’t being met, especially if it’s been going on for a long period of time, resentment can build.
-Therapy can help you let go of your resentment and anger, so you can ask for what you need in a way that can more easily be heard.
+By choosing therapy for help, you can learn to let go of your resentment and anger, so that you can ask for what you need in a way that can more easily be heard.

 - Practice compassion and kindness — This may sound like an easy task, but sometimes in marriage, it’s easy to forget to be kind.
 Practicing compassion and kindness means you can make both a priority in your relationship.

 - Rebuild after trust has been broken — Rebuilding trust can be hard — especially if somebody has violated it in a marriage.
 For example, infidelity can be an example of how trust can be broken.
 If you’ve experienced infidelity in your marriage, you might wonder, should you forgive someone for cheating?
 Ultimately, if both people want to work towards repairing the relationship, it can be done.

 - Set boundaries that both sides can respect and honor — Learning how to set boundaries can apply to many areas of our lives.
 It’s about more than just setting those healthy relationship boundaries, though.
 Therapy can help the other party learn how to honor their partner’s boundaries.

 - Compromise on any hot-button relationship issues — Most marriages occasionally have those one or two issues that seem to resurface time and again.
 Learning how to compromise might help you move past them, or at least it can help you both learn how to deal with them the next time they pop up.